 The turning point: the household implements the $0 paycheck budget method, audits their subscriptions and recurring charges, and redirects $200/month in previously unassigned spending into a second automatic payment on the card.
 Their total monthly payment becomes $480, with the minimum autopay left intact and the extra $200 hitting 2 days after every paycheck.

 New payoff timeline: 3 years and 9 months.
 Total interest paid: approximately $5,940.
-Total savings over the minimum-only path: $11,260 in interest and 5 years and 7 months of payments.
+Total savings over the minimum-only path: $11,260 in interest and 5 years and 7 months.

 The trap in this pattern is not poor discipline or personal failure.
 It is the design of the revolving credit product itself — engineered to keep balances in motion at the highest APR the borrower will accept, with minimums set precisely low enough to extend the repayment period to a decade or more.